SELF-Software-Evolution-Lab/AI-Epilepsy/README.md

 -d is the same than sending  -r? -c? -s? it would create the files for route, controller and service for the -n (name) given

+-r it would create a route for the -n (name) given and change the index.ts for routes import on the folder would be created:
+AI-Epilepsy/bkAIEp/src/app/routes/<name>Route.ts
+and in the index file of the very same folder, it would import and add to the server the new file created

--r it would create a route for the -n (name) given and change the index.ts for routes import -c it would create a controller for the -n (name) given -s it would create a service for the -n (name) given -m it would create a model for the -n (name) given and change the index.ts for models import --seeder it would create a seeder on bkAIEp/src/seeders
+-c it would create a controller for the -n (name) given on the folder as shown bellow AI-Epilepsy/bkAIEp/src/app/controllers/<name>/<name>Controller.ts

+-s it would create a service for the -n (name) given on the folder as shown bellow AI-Epilepsy/bkAIEp/src/app/controllers/<name>/<name>Controller.ts -m it would create a model for the -n (name) given and change the index.ts for models import AI-Epilepsy/bkAIEp/src/app/models/<name>Route.ts and in the index file of the very same folder, it would import and add  the model easy import to the application

+--seeder it would create a seeder on bkAIEp/src/seeders

 Example